kretmatt/SFR_StockData/README.md

 **Prerequisites:** Docker Desktop / Docker CLI, Docker Compose

 In order to run the SFR_StockData application, you first need to build the image for the kafka producer by executing the command `docker build -t stockproducer .`.
+As a next step you also have to build the image of the processor which aggregates the bond stream and creates a new stream with the growth rate of the bond.
+Navigate to the `SFR_StockData/processor/StocksProcessor` directory and execute the command `docker build -t stockproc .`.
 After a successful build, you are able to start the application by using the `docker compose up -d` command (shutdown is possible with `docker compose down`).
 Here are some additional commands to check out the automatically created topic and the messages that are published by the producer (for service kafka-1, the same is possible for the other kafka services by inserting the respective names+ports):

 ```Shell
 # Command for checking the topic with 3 partitions, 3 replicas, and min.insync.replicas=2